sdbeng/sdbeng/README.md

 ### Hi there 👋

+Happy new year!!!
+Hope you and your family have a wonderful and prosperous 2021 year!!

+** Good news!
+On Jan 2nd, I'm getting started on my very own #30daysofswiftuicode!! **

+Join me on this journey and learn SwiftUI plus plan to publish it to the App Store

 - 🌱 I’m working on an iOS iPhone App.
 More updates next weeks.
 - 📫 I'm open to help build your first API, get you started building apps with a database.
 Reach me at https://twitter.com/sergb_appdev
 - 💬 On the weekends, I like play soccer and chess with my son, spend time with my wife and daugther, watch my favorite soccer matches ... ⚽️